How To Teach Sentence Structure

 My compound sentence lesson plan is often a bridge from simple to complex sentences.
 Coordinating and correlative conjunctions can be in both simple and compound sentences, so those sentence structure activities fit together nicely.

 Then, review subordinating conjunctions.
-We memorize these conjunctions, and my students often call them ASWABIs.
-(That pneumonic sounds like a medical term to me, but students remember it!)
+We memorize these conjunctions, and my classes often call them ASWABIs.
+(That pneumonic sounds like a medical term to me, but they remember it!)
 After students can recognize subordinating conjunctions and relative pronouns, we begin highlighting dependent clauses in complex sentences.
-Again, I provide direct instruction before students begin writing and identifying complex sentences.
+Again, I provide direct instruction before we begin writing and identifying complex sentences.

-As students write complex sentences, we cover comma rules.
-(You can also download that student handout for free in that post.)
+As classes write complex sentences, we cover comma rules.
+(You can also download that handout for free in that post.)
 We do cover comma rules with compound sentences, but I find that I reference that sheet frequently as we cover sentence structure.

 Finally, I use sentence manipulatives to show students how they can build complex sentences, how they can purposefully use punctuation and conjunctions to convey their messages, and how they can combine clauses for maximum effect.